wpiszlogin/driver_critic/README.md

 # Evaluation
 Unfortunately  it was not possible to solve CarRacing-v0 problem.
+It's hard to see any progress in learning.
+It's strange because going forward should be easy to learn and by investigation we know the model was able to learn some specific actions.
+Maybe a way that reward is given doesn't fit DDPG.

 An investigation was made to find a problem:
 * The solution was adapted to Pendulum-v0 environment and learned successfully